American Health Care Reform Act of 2013

 The American Health Care Reform Act of 2013 (H.R.
-3121) is a bill introduced to the 113th United States Congress.
+3121) is a bill introduced to the 113th United States Congress on 18 September 2013.
+It was proposed as a counter to the Patient Protection and Affordable Care Act, but it never became a law as it did not pass a vote.

 Background

 All Republicans in the United States House of Representatives opposed the passage of the Affordable Care Act (ACA) championed by President Barack Obama.
 After gaining control of the House following the 2010 elections, they moved to "repeal and replace" the ACA.
 Opponents offered alternatives including the Patient's Choice Act of 2009, Empowering Patients First Act of 2009 and 2013.
 Rep. Steve Scalise chaired the 175-member Republican Study Committee which produced the draft of the American Health Care Reform Act.
 Rep. Scalise told reporters, "I think we’ve done a very effective job of pointing out all the things that are bad about the president’s health-care law, but people want to know what we stand for as well."